 When importing requirements from an external source, you can also import custom attributes that exist in the external source.

 When importing requirements from a ReqIF file, you can map information to built-in properties and custom attributes.
-See Create and Edit Attribute Mappings.
+For more information, see Mapping ReqIF Attributes in Simulink Requirements.

 When importing requirements using direct import from IBM® DOORS® Next®, custom attributes that are defined in DOORS Next are automatically imported to Simulink Requirements.
-See Link with Requirements in IBM DOORS Next.
+For information about importing requirements from IBM DOORS Next using direct import, see Link and Trace Requirements with IBM DOORS Next.

 When importing requirements from a Microsoft® Excel® file, you can map predefined headers or a row of cells to built-in properties and custom attributes.
 See Import Options for Microsoft Excel Spreadsheets.